Biopsy Forceps

 -

-This is another prototype.
+This is another model.
+I am using the same vacuum principle but trying a different cutting mechanism.
 The idea was that once the tissue would be sucked into the port cut into the side of the tube (right below the blue collar), the metal collar would be pulled down and cut the tissue.

 -